If you've bought a council flat or maisonette, either directly through the right to buy scheme or from a previous owner, you're a council leaseholder.

 Your rights and responsibilities

 Your rights and responsibilities are set out in your lease.
-If you have any questions about your lease please contact Right to Buy and Leasehold Services on 0117 922 2200 (option 4) or email firstname.lastname@example.org.
+If you have any questions about your lease please contact Right to Buy and Leasehold Services on 0117 922 2200 (option 2, then option 5) or email firstname.lastname@example.org.

 How to report a repair